-- If you don’t exercise regularly, start walking for 10 minutes a day from tomorrow and build up gradually to 30 minutes walking five times a week.
+- If you don’t exercise regularly, start walking for 10 minutes a day from tomorrow.
+Then build up gradually to 30 minutes walking five times a week.

 - Make sure you’re eating a healthy, filling breakfast, like porridge or overnight oats, which will keep you going for longer and save you from reaching for the biscuit tin at work.

 - Make a deal with your friends or colleagues to do your local Parkrun one Saturday before the end of January.
-You can run or walk and nobody gets left behind because there is ALWAYS a volunteer tail walker at the back.
+You can run or walk.
+Nobody gets left behind because there is ALWAYS a volunteer tail walker at the back.

 - Donate some of that extra chocolate you don’t really need to a local foodbank.